Chalk Hill, Texas

 Chalk Hill is an unincorporated community in Rusk County, located in the U.S. state of Texas.
 According to the Handbook of Texas, the community had a population of 200 in 2000.
 It is located within the Longview, Texas metropolitan area.

 History

 The area in what is known as Chalk Hill today was first settled around 1875.
-It had a store and only 25 residents in the 1940s.
-The National Weather Service established a radar site in Chalk Hill to forecast weather in the area in 1978.
 Its population was 200 in 2000.

 Geography

-Chalk Hill is located at the intersection of Farm to Market Roads 1716, 2164, and 2166, 15 mi northeast of Henderson, 8 mi south of Longview, and 6 mi northwest of Tatum in northeastern Rusk County.
+Chalk Hill is located at the intersection of Farm to Market Roads 1716, 2164 and 2166, 15 mi northeast of Henderson, 8 mi south of Longview, and 6 mi northwest of Tatum in northeastern Rusk County.

 Education

 Today, the community is served by the Tatum Independent School District.